MaiJi97/Leetcode/java/3_LongestSubstringWithoutRepeatingCharacters/README.md

 ## Method 1: Two Pointers 同向双指针

-Sliding window - one pointer i to loop through the array, and the other pointer j to track the start index of the subarray without any repeating character (use a hash set to track repeating characters)
+Sliding window - slide one pointer i until we can no longer add character to the hashset (means there is repeating character), then start to slide the left pointer until we again can add character at pointer i to the hashset.

 Time Complexity: O(n)